-Named one of the top 100 beer bars by Draft magazine in 2013, ’14 and ’15, the Brewer’s Art is an upscale brew pub set in a grand Mount Vernon town house.
+Named one of the top 100 beer bars by Draft magazine 2013-2015, the Brewer’s Art is an upscale brew pub set in a grand Mount Vernon town house.
 Featuring six house-made Belgian-style brews on tap including the popular Resurrection, an abbey brown ale, the bar offers two incredible settings to enjoy great beer, including a basement bar and elegant dining room and lounge upstairs.

 Pratt Street Ale House

-Pratt Street Ale House is another bar close to the ballpark and home to Baltimore’s oldest and longest running brewery, Oliver Breweries.
-This brewpub offers everything under the sun from blonde, to bitter, to brown ales and is a favorite spot for O’s fans to flock to before and after the game.
+Pratt Street Ale House is home to Baltimore’s oldest and longest running brewery, Oliver Breweries.
+This English-style brewpub offers everything under the sun from blonde, to bitter, to brown ales and is a favorite spot for O’s fans to flock to before and after the game.

 Heavy Seas Beer

-While it doesn’t brew its own beer, Max’s Taphouse features 140 rotating drafts, five hand-pumped cask ales and an international collection of some 1,200 bottled beers in stock – so you can drink in the beer or the sports on any of the Taphouse’s 18 TVs.
-Not to mention it’s been named one of America’s 100 Best Beer Bars by Draft magazine in 2013 and ’14.
+While it doesn’t brew its own beer, Max’s Taphouse features 140 rotating drafts, five hand-pumped cask ales and an international collection of some 1,200 bottled beers in stock—so you can drink in the beer or the sports on any of the Taphouse’s 18 TVs.
+Not to mention it’s been named one of America’s 100 Best Beer Bars by Draft magazine in 2013 and 2014.

 Union Craft Brewing